FaresIbrahim32/NLP_SetCover/README.md

 Anthropic HH-RLHF — "red-team-attempts"
 What: human red-team attempt dialogues collected by Anthropic (used in their HH-RLHF release).

+# **Workflow**
+The code is organized as follows:

+data/ contains the datasets used in the paper.
+The datasets can be downloaded from here. src/params.py defines experiment parameters src/driver.py is the main file to run a single experiment.
+Instead of directly running this file, use src/experiments.py -- it defines default parameters and makes it easy to run multiple experiments. src/experiments.py contains the code to run experiments, track experiment statuses and aggregate results.
+Instead, of directly it dumps the parameters for all the experiments to a file that is then used by src/run.py. src/run.py used to run one or more experiments sequentially or in parallel on one or more gpus.
+It is the main file to run experiments.
+Experiment results are dumped in results/.
 Why use it: large, human-crafted red-team dialogues with tags/metadata — excellent for realistic jailbreak testing.

 In-the-Wild Jailbreak Prompts (TrustAIRLab / "jailbreak_llms")